zaksabeast/PokemonRNGGuides/guides/Diamond, Pearl, and Platinum/Wild.md

 ---
-title: 'b) Wild'
+title: 'Wild'
-description: 'Specificities about Wild Pokemon in HGSS'
+description: 'How to RNG wild Pokemon in Diamond, Pearl, and Platinum'
-slug: 'dppt-wild'
+slug: 'emulator-dppt-wild'
-subCategory: 'RNG Knowledge'
+subCategory: 'Emulator'
+isRoughDraft: true
 ---

 Same as for stationary, the intro would be the how to RNG it but would be only a few line since the user MUST have the Basic Knowledge.
 Maybe a reminder to read this if they don't know.